hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

    This is also necessary if `JobExecutionRecord` loaded from `IMap` indicates that there was no completed snapshot yet (there could one with indeterminate result).
    In case of indeterminate result or other failure (in particular network problem, timeout) - do not start job now, schedule restart later.
-3. Read last good snapshot id from `JobExecutionRecord`.
+3. Read last good snapshot id from `JobExecutionRecord.snapshotId`.
-   `JobExecutionRecord` contains also last snapshot id that could have written something to snapshot data `IMap`.
+   `JobExecutionRecord` contains also last snapshot id that could have written something to snapshot data `IMap` - `ongoingSnapshotId`.
 4. Check consistency of the indicated snapshot using data in snapshot `IMap` and `SnapshotVerificationRecord`.
    If inconsistent, job fails permanently.
 5. If restoring from exported snapshot,